GSA/ficam-management/_governance/01_esc.md

 ## Component Governance

-A component agency’s interdisciplinary team is usually comprised of the agency’s ICAM-related program managers and information technology (IT) experts.
-This team’s purpose is to provide ICAM-related recommendations to the ESC to help drive the ICAM program’s success via a bottom-up approach.
+A component agency's interdisciplinary team is usually comprised of the agency's ICAM-related program managers and information technology (IT) experts.
+This team's purpose is to provide ICAM-related recommendations to the ESC to help drive the ICAM program's success via a bottom-up approach.

 These groups leverage their experience and business context to provide the steering committee with strategies, insights, and lessons learned around the following subjects: